SEPA has several direct and indirect roles relating to the energy industry.

 - regulate impacts to the water environment from energy generation under the Water Environment (Controlled Activities) (Scotland) Regulations 2011:

-- permit power plants and industrial processes under the Pollution Prevention and Control (Scotland) Regulations (2012):
+- permit combustion and power plants and industrial processes under the Pollution Prevention and Control (Scotland) Regulations (2012) (including medium combustion plants)

-- regulate emissions of greenhouse gases through administering the EU Emissions Trading System (EU-ETS), the Carbon Reduction Commitment Energy Efficiency Scheme and the Carbon Accounting (Scotland) Regulations 2010;
+- regulate emissions of greenhouse gases through administering the EU Emissions Trading System (EU-ETS), the Carbon Reduction Commitment Energy Efficiency Scheme and the Energy Savings Opportunity Scheme;

 - regulate the disposal of radioactive waste from nuclear power plants and other sources, under the Radioactive Substances Act 1993 (as amended);